Dissipative Optomechanics in High-Frequency Nanomechanical Resonators: Results

 In Fig.~\ref{fig:1}\textbf{b} we show the principle of operation of our device.
-Two identical optical modes, $\hat{a}_1$ and $\hat{a}_2$, with frequency $\omega_0$ and intrinsic losses $\kappa_i$, are mutually coupled with a photon tunneling rate $J$.
-Photons flow in and out of the system through a waveguide, which carries a coherent field with amplitude $\bar{\alpha}_\text{in}$ and drives solely resonator $1$ with a rate $\kappa_e$.
-The mode $\hat{a}_1$ is dispersively coupled to the mechanical mode $\hat{x}$ with a frequency pulling parameter $G_{\omega_1}$.
-Since $\hat{a}_1$ and $\hat{a}_2$ are nearly degenerate, hybridization occurs and the optical supermodes $\hat{a}_+$ and $\hat{a}_-$ are formed.
-In the adiabatic regime, where $2J \gg \Omega$, the mechanical mode $\hat{x}$ is effectively coupled to the supermodes $\hat{a}_\pm$, instead of the ``bare" optical modes $\hat{a}_1$ and $\hat{a}_2$~\cite{Burgwal2022EnhancedDevice, XingLeong2008DispersiveCavity, Miri2019ExceptionalPhotonics}.
-The ``bare" and coupled mode pictures are bridged if we note that $\hat{x}$ induces a detuning $\Delta\omega(x) = -G_{\omega_1} \hat{x}$ between $\hat{a}_1$ and $\hat{a}_2$, impacting the supermodes $\hat{a}_\pm$ optical frequencies and losses.
+Two optical modes, $\hat{a}_1$ and $\hat{a}_2$, with identical frequency $\omega_0$ and intrinsic loss (absorption and radiation) $\kappa_i$, are mutually coupled with a rate $J$.
+The system is driven through a waveguide, which carries a coherent field with amplitude $\bar{\alpha}_\text{in}$ and couples only to resonator $1$ yielding an extrinsic loss $\kappa_e$.
+Furthermore, mode $\hat{a}_1$ is dispersively coupled to a mechanical mode $\hat{x}$ with a frequency pulling parameter $G_{\omega_1}$, inducing a detuning $\Delta\omega(x) = -G_{\omega_1} \hat{x}$ between $\hat{a}_1$ and $\hat{a}_2$.
+This detuning changes the effective coupling between resonators $\hat{a}_1$ and $\hat{a}_2$, giving rise to a mechanically-dependent collective response of the system, described by the supermodes $\hat{a}_+$ and $\hat{a}_-$~\cite{burgwal_enhanced_2023, jayich_dispersive_2008, miri_exceptional_2019}.

-A key aspect of the proposed device relies on the coupled modes' eigenfrequencies.
-In Fig.~\ref{fig:1}\textbf{c} and \textbf{d} we show the supermodes' frequencies ($\omega_\pm$) and losses ($\kappa_\pm$) dependence on $\Delta\omega(x)$.
-When $|\Delta \omega| \ll J$, a clear level repulsion arises, and both $\omega_\pm$ are affected by the mechanical motion, corresponding to a dispersive optomechanical coupling $G_{\omega_\pm}$.
-Since the resonators $1$ and $2$ have distinct losses, the loss rates $\kappa_\pm$ are also affected, as shown in Fig.~\ref{fig:1}\textbf{d}.
-In our coupled cavity system, the loss asymmetry is caused by additional waveguide extrinsic coupling experienced by cavity 1 ($\kappa_e$)~\cite{Yanay2016QuantumSystems}.
-We note that the supermodes' dissipative coupling $\frac{d\kappa_{e_\pm}}{dx} = \frac{d\kappa_{e_\pm}}{d\Delta\omega}\frac{d\Delta\omega}{dx}$ scales with both $G_{\omega_1} = - \frac{d\Delta\omega}{dx}$ and the slopes, $\frac{d\kappa_{e_\pm}}{d\Delta\omega}$, of Fig.~\ref{fig:1}\textbf{d}, becoming stronger the weaker the intercavity coupling $J$ is.
-For $|\Delta \omega| \gg J$, the supermodes recover the dynamics of two essentially uncoupled oscillators -- since their natural responses are mismatched, no effective hybridization occurs.
-A detailed mathematical discussion of this interplay is provided in section~\textbf{S}1 of the Supplemental Material.